Spilling the secrets: How to count cells with a hemocytometer

 Before you begin cell counting with your hemocytometer, you need to do some preparation.
 Start by taking a representative sample of your cell population.
 You can ensure your sample is representative by resuspending the solution by pipetting up and down a few times before taking your sample.

 If you want to determine the viability of your cells as well as the total cell count, you can use a dye exclusion test.
 This involves staining your cells with a dye that can differentiate between viable and non-viable cells.
 Some commonly used stains are trypan blue, propidium iodide, erythrosine B, acridine orange, and 4′,6-diamidino-2-phenylindole dihydrochloride (DAPI).
-You can learn more about these stains, including their properties, advantages, and disadvantages, in our previous blog post.
+In our previous blog post, you can learn more about these stains, including their properties, advantages, and disadvantages.

 If there are too many or too few cells in your counting chamber, this will impact your cell count.
 If there are too many cells, counting can be more difficult, resulting in errors.
-However, if there are too few cells, you can expect more random errors.
+However, you can expect more random errors if there are too few cells.
 The recommended cell concentration for counting with a hemocytometer is around 106 cells/ml.
-If you are using an Improved Neubauer chamber, the optimum cell concentration range is 2.5 × 105 to 2.5 × 106 cells/ml.2 As a result, you may need to dilute or concentrate your sample before counting.
+Using an Improved Neubauer chamber, the optimum cell concentration range is 2.5 × 105 to 2.5 × 106 cells/ml.2 As a result, you may need to dilute or concentrate your sample before counting.

 In brief, the hemocytometer cell counting method involves the following steps:2